 Heritage Trees sorted by scientific name, with links to species and tree information.

 The nomination deadline is May 1 each year.
 It takes about a year to receive Heritage Tree designation once the nominated tree has been accepted.

 This 76-page guide has maps, species descriptions, best viewing times, and more.
-Print copies are currently unavailable.
-Check back in the future!
+Print editions are not currently unavailable.

 Can I Prune or Remove a Heritage Tree?

 A permit from Urban Forestry is required before pruning, applying chemicals or doing any other tree work on a Heritage Tree, whether the tree is in the City right-of-way or on private property.
 A site visit by an Urban Forestry Tree Inspector is required before a permit can be issued for Heritage Tree work.